deduce-dev/dac-man/docs/use/misc.md

-# Additional environments and use cases
+# Additional settings and use cases

 ## Setting the location of the staging area

-For every dataset, Dac-Man saves all metadata and index information in a staging area.
+When indexing a dataset, Dac-Man uses a staging area to save all metadata and index information.
-Each directory in the staging area uniquely identifies the dataset (using a hash representation of the dataset path) indexed by Dac-Man.
+Each directory in the staging area uniquely identifies each dataaset (using a hash representation of the dataset path) indexed by Dac-Man.
-By default, this staging area for is located in `$HOME/.dacman/data`.
+Users can customize this location when analyzing read-only datasets or comparing files on different systems.

-However, the staging area can be changed to a custom location through the command-line.
+The default staging area is located in `$HOME/.dacman/data`.
-You can change the staging area by using the following command:
+Users can change the staging area path through the command-line with this command:

 ```sh
 dacman index mydir/ -s mystage